Back To Top

 How to choose the best pillow for neck pain

-- Mattress type: Some mattresses are firmer than others, so it's important you choose a pillow that matches and offers the right support, advises osteopath Caroline Baker (opens in new tab).
+• Mattress: Some mattresses are firmer than others, so choose a pillow that matches and offers the right support, advises osteopath Caroline Baker.
 "A softer mattress could benefit from being paired with a firmer pillow.
-However, if you use this same pillow in conjunction with a super firm mattress, you could be met with a loftier combination that will do your neck and spine alignment no favors."
+However, if you use this same pillow with a super firm mattress, you could be met with a loftier combination that will do your neck and spine alignment no favours."

-- Material: A 2020 study published in the International Journal of Environmental Research and Public Health (opens in new tab) shows pillows made from latex or memory foam offer the best neck and shoulder support.
-Caroline also advises taking note of the label on pillows you've loved at family and friends' houses, or hotels, for inspiration on the type of material and firmness you like best.
+• Material: A study published in the International Journal of Environmental Research and Public Health shows pillows made from latex or memory foam offer the best neck and shoulder support.
+Baker also advises taking note of the label on pillows you've loved at family and friends' houses, or hotels, for inspiration on the type of material and firmness you like best.

 Is a high or a low pillow better for neck pain?